tadams42/sokoenginepy/INSTALL.md

 produce native C++ extension that is then used automatically (for example, running tests will actually use native code and effectively test native extension instead of Python code).

+To control process of building native extension, use following environment variables:

+- `SOKOENGINEPYEXT_BUILD`
+  - Default: True
+  - if `true`, `pip install` will try to build native C++ code
+  - note that even if `true` and native code build fails, `pip install` will silently fallback to installing package without native extension
+  - to see if compilation actually succeeded run `pip install -v` which will display all compile commands and their output

+- `SOKOENGINEPYEXT_DEBUG`
+  - Default: False
+  - Enables debug build of native code

 In cases where native extension can't be built, `pip install` will fall back to installing only Python code.
 Currently this means that on both, MacOS and Windows no